Loanwords I. Hellenic

 Hellenic is an Indo-European branch of languages classified as centum, meaning it (originally) preserved Proto-Indo-European labiovelar plosives, while the palatals merged with the ordinary velars.
 The first Hellenes arrived on the Balkans in the early or middle second millennium BC.

-Early Hellenic loanwords in Old Lemizh stem from a close relative (if not an ancestor) of Mycenaean Greek and are mostly related to agriculture and stockbreeding.
+Early Hellenic loanwords in Old Lemizh stem from a southern dialect, likely a close relative (if not an ancestor) of Mycenaean Greek, and are mostly related to agriculture and stockbreeding.

 Present-day Hellenic languages include Greek, Troyan in Asia Minor, and Heptengian in Transylvania.
-Brugian, spoken to the north of the Sea of Marmara, is descended from a language closely related to Early Hellenic.
+Brugian, spoken to the north of the Sea of Marmara, is descended from a language closely related to Proto-Hellenic.

 The vowels *a *e *i *o *u and the diphthongs *ai *ei *oi *au *eu *ou all had short and long versions.